jkgoya/meld-hello-meld/hello-meld-1/README.md

 # Hello MELD (1)

 This is a minimal "Hello MELD" app that really just loads the React framework and uses it to display "Hello MELD".
-It's intended to provide the supporting React framework wthout getting tangled with any MELD specifics (that comes later).
+It's intended to provide the supporting React framework without getting tangled with any MELD specifics (that comes later).

 The code is a stripped-down version of [TROMPA's `selectable-=score-demo`](https://github.com/trompamusic/selectable-score-demo).